Cool Season, Hardy Flowers to Sow in April...and cold season vegetables!

 We cannot help but smile on the gloomiest of winter days when we see the bright faces of calendula.
 It shines in winter and will readily self seed providing endless cheery blooms which are edible!
 Calendula are also great cut flowers.

-There are many more hardy annuals including (but not limited to) ammi, snap dragons, borage, nigella, bupleurum, clary sage, fever few…
+There are many more hardy annuals including (but not limited to) ammi, snap dragons, borage, bupleurum, clary sage, fever few…

 We highly suggest Cool Flowers: How to Grow and Enjoy Long-Blooming Hardy Annual Flowers Using Cool Weather Techniques by Lisa Ziegler